xiix0/scam/README.md

-You like to form new friendships and make new acquaintances.
+You will become rich and famous unless you don't.